 During this intense engagement, Harrys regiment had been withdrawn from the trenches at Sanctuary Wood on 4th June, just before brother Sidney was mortally wounded on June 6th, fighting with the 5th Canadian Infantry at Hill 60 near Ypres.

-It’s not known when he became aware of the death of his younger brother just a short distance away.
+It’s not known when he became aware of the death of his younger brother just a short distance away, but we still have the service pocket watch that belonged to Sid, and came to my grandfather Frank via Harry.
 What is known is that by that August, his mother Mary had informed the army that another younger brother, Walter, was in fact under age.
 Walter was discharged on her request from the Lincolnshire Regiment to the reserve, and would have to wait until he was of age before following his brothers.
 Mary’s war is a story in itself.
 Having already lost one son, she would eventually lose three sons to war.

 Harry was the second son, twenty years older than the youngest child, my grandfather Frank.
 It’s unclear how well he knew Frank, but of 5 brothers who served, Sidney, Herbert and Frank all fell across both world wars.
 Mary and her family lived at Overa Cottages at Eccles, next to the railway line.
 A lovely tale is that when the boys came home on leave, they’d throw their kitbags off the train as it passed the cottage before getting off at Eccles Road and walking the couple of miles home.
 I can only imagine how her heart skipped a beat as her lads, back from Canada to fight a war, announced their arrival with a shout as their bags landed with a thump.